Birth of a Child Life Event

 Customer expectations of modern service delivery are higher than ever

 Service delivery is moving away from simple supplier relationships to ecosystems that connect people.
 Examples include Uber, Air BnB and Amazon.
 Increasingly, people expect to ‘consume’ public services in the same way and to the same standard as when they interact with digital services in their everyday lives.
 The New Zealand government wants public services to be radically transformed for the benefit of all New Zealanders.
 This desire is exemplified in the government's Better Public Services programme -- specifically Result 10, which encourages government agencies to work together to make it easy for New Zealanders’ to deal with government in a digital environment.

-From this work has come our vision for customer-centred public service delivery in new Zealand:
+From this work came our vision for customer-centred public service delivery in New Zealand:

 “New Zealanders can complete their transactions with government easily in a digital environment.”

 From the Government’s, Better Public Services plan, Result 10.

 “Customers experience seamless, integrated and trusted public services.”